IP-CAM/Opencart-v.3.x-Specials-Module-Extension/README.md

 # Enhanced Specials

 ## Description
-**Enhanced Specials** is an OpenCart extension allows to provide percentage discounts on all products of a category or manufacturer.
+**Enhanced Specials** is an OpenCart extension that allows to create special offers (in percents) for products linked to a certain categories or manufacturers.
 [Read more...](./module/README.md)

 ## Links